greenbone/greenbone-feed-sync/README.md

     sudo greenbone-feed-sync -vvv

-If the script is run in a cron job the output can be turned of via
+If the script is run in a cron job the output can be turned off via

     sudo greenbone-feed-sync --quiet